Gazarte

 <h3>Events at Amalias 36 Building</h3>

-The Amalias 36 building is one of the most beautiful and historically significant structures in Athens, traditionally known as the “Lykiardopoulos Mansion.”
-It is located on Vasilissis Amalias Avenues 36, across from Zappeion Park and very close to the Columns of Olympian Zeus, just a stone’s throw away from the historic center of Athens and Syntagma Square.
+The Amalias 36 building stands as one of the most beautiful and historically significant landmarks in Athens.
+Traditionally known as the “Lykiardopoulos Mansion,” it occupies a prime location at 36 Vasilissis Amalias Avenue—right across from Zappeion Park and just steps away from the Columns of Olympian Zeus, the historic center of Athens, and vibrant Syntagma Square.

 <h3>The Spaces</h3>